rbos1995/TTT-Custom-Roles/CONVARS.md

-ttt_shop_assassin_sync  0     // Whether Assassins should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_hypnotist_sync 0     // Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_random_percent 50    // The percent chance that a weapon in the shop will be not be shown ttt_shop_random_tra_enabled 0 // Whether role shop randomization is enabled for Traitors ttt_shop_random_asn_enabled 0 // Whether role shop randomization is enabled for Assassins ttt_shop_random_hyp_enabled 0 // Whether role shop randomization is enabled for Hypnotists
+ttt_shop_assassin_sync  0     // Whether Assassins should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_hypnotist_sync 0     // Whether Hypnotists should have all weapons that vanilla Traitors have in their weapon shop ttt_shop_random_percent 50    // The percent chance that a weapon in the shop will be not be shown ttt_shop_random_tra_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Traitors ttt_shop_random_asn_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Assassins ttt_shop_random_hyp_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Hypnotists ttt_shop_random_der_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Detraitors ttt_shop_random_det_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Detectives ttt_shop_random_mer_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Mercenary ttt_shop_random_vam_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Vampires ttt_shop_random_zom_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Zombies ttt_shop_random_kil_percent 0 // The percent chance that a weapon in the shop will be not be shown for the Killers ttt_shop_random_tra_enabled 0 // Whether role shop randomization is enabled for Traitors ttt_shop_random_asn_enabled 0 // Whether role shop randomization is enabled for Assassins ttt_shop_random_hyp_enabled 0 // Whether role shop randomization is enabled for Hypnotists